One of the questions I’m often asked by readers, is how to pick a blog niche.

 Copyblogger’s focus has always been on online copywriting, with mostly short, focused posts aimed at an audience of bright copywriters and marketers.

-With a reputation for quality, plus a growing suite of products, Copyblogger has carved out a great niche within the "writing about writing" world.
+With a reputation for quality, plus a growing suite of products, Copyblogger has carved out a great niche within the “writing about writing” world, and I’ve even learned a thing or two from them over the years when it comes to crafting an effective blogger outreach campaign.

 Leo Babauta’s simple yet elegant Zen Habits blog, has been going strong for more than a decade.